LeeBergstrand/BioMagick/README.md

 Command Line Interface Overview
 -------------------------------

-usage: BioMagick.py [-h] [-i INPATH] [-s] [-o OUTPATH] [-f OUTFORMAT]
-                    [-a ALPHA] [-j JOBS]
+	usage: BioMagick.py [-h] [-i INPATH] [-s] [-o OUTPATH] [-f OUTFORMAT] [-a ALPHA] [-j JOBS]

 	optional arguments:
 	  -h, --help            show this help message and exit -i INPATH, --input INPATH
 	                        A comma-separated list of input file paths.
 If not specified, input is read from stdin.
 	  -s, --stdout          Output result of single-file conversion to stdout.
 	  -o OUTPATH, --outdir OUTPATH
 	                        An output directory for output files.
 If not specified, the current working directory is used.
 	  -f OUTFORMAT, --outfmt OUTFORMAT
 	                        A comma-separated list of output file formats.
 	  -a ALPHA, --alphabet ALPHA
 	                        The alphabet to use for conversion (ambigdna, unambigdna, exdna, ambigrna, unambigrna, prot,
 	                        exprot).
-  -j JOBS, --jobs JOBS  The number of processes to use for multiple files
-                        (defaults to the number of processor cores).
+	  -j JOBS, --jobs JOBS  The number of processes to use for multiple files (defaults to the number of processor cores).
 Documentation
 -------------
 Our documentation can be found in the **[Wiki](http://github.com/LeeBergstrand/BioMagick/wiki)**.
+There is also an included user guide.

 Trouble Shooting
 ----------------